MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-4-c4296.md

 An unsigned variable was used in a comparison operation with zero.

 This warning is off by default.
-See [Compiler Warnings That Are Off by Default](../../preprocessor/compiler-warnings-that-are-off-by-default.md) for more information.
+For more information, see [Compiler Warnings That Are Off by Default](../../preprocessor/compiler-warnings-that-are-off-by-default.md).

 The following sample generates C4296: